chamambom/my-ansible-journey/README.md

 With the ISP experiencing a substantial growth in its customer base, we initiated discussions about implementing automation for all hosted services - SMTP (Postfix), HTTP (Apache), and DNS services.

+#### Please Note
+- Ansible is better suited to configuration management post infra deployment.
+- This repo will contain a CI/CD pipeline implementation of ansible using github actions.
+(I also need to find a way to incoporate terraform in the pipeline)

 ### Setting Up the Ansible Environment

 ![alt text](/refimages/AnsibleDesign.png)